The Last Airbender (film): Critical response

-On Rotten Tomatoes, The Last Airbender holds an approval rating of 5% based on 191 reviews with an average rating of 2.9/10, making it the lowest-rated film produced by Nickelodeon Movies, as well as Shyamalan's worst-reviewed film to date.
+The Last Airbender was universally panned by critics, audiences and fans alike.
+On Rotten Tomatoes, 5% of 192 reviews are positive, with an average rating of 2.9/10, making it the lowest-rated film produced by Nickelodeon Movies and Shyamalan's worst-reviewed film to date.
 The site's critical consensus reads, "The Last Airbender squanders its popular source material with incomprehensible plotting, horrible acting, and detached joyless direction."
 On Metacritic, it has a weighted average score of 20 out of 100, based on 33 reviews, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average rating of "C" on an A+ to F scale.

 Liam Lacey of The Globe and Mail stated the film had little chance to develop its characters and therefore suffered, with the overall storyline of the film becoming a run-on narrative.
 According to Owen Gleiberman from Entertainment Weekly, who gave the film a C, "The Last Airbender keeps throwing things at you, but its final effect is, in every way, flat."
 Roger Ebert of the Chicago Sun-Times gave the film half a star in his review, stating that it "bores and alienates its audiences," and notes the poor use of 3D among the film's faults.
 Keith Phipps of The A.V.
 Club gave the film an F, criticizing the performances of the child actors, overuse of exposition, and shoehorned 3D special effects, calling it the worst summer blockbuster of 2010.
 Kirk Honeycutt of The Hollywood Reporter said that the lack of correct casting caused the film to lose substantial credibility in regard to its source material, but did praise the casting and acting of Ringer as Aang.
 Peter Debruge of Variety criticized the casting and the score, saying that the overall effect of each play into making the film a bore.
 Rifftrax put the film at number 5 of The Top 10 Worst Movies of All Time, saying "We CAN state for the record that it is quite easy to detest this movie even if you've never seen a frame of the TV show."

 "The Last Airbender" is an agonizing experience in every category I can think of and others still waiting to be invented.
 The laws of chance suggest that something should have gone right.
 Not here.
 It puts a nail in the coffin of low-rent 3D, but it will need a lot more coffins than that.